Helios5D/minitalk/README.md

 ## Description

-Minitalk is a project from 42 School that focuses on interprocess communication using Unix signals (SIGUSR1 and SIGUSR2).
-The goal is to create a simple communication system between two processes: a client and a server.
-The client sends a message to the server, which then processes and displays it.
+Minitalk is a project from 42 School that introduces interprocess communication through the implementation of a client-server system using Unix signals (SIGUSR1 and SIGUSR2).
+The goal is to establish a simple yet reliable method of transmitting messages between two processes.

+The server waits for signals from a client, decodes the binary data sent, and reconstructs the original message to display it.
+The client, on the other hand, converts a text message into a series of binary signals and sends them to the server using its Process ID (PID).

+The project includes:

+  - Using Unix signals to communicate between processes.
+  - Encoding and decoding data as binary using bitwise operations.
+  - Ensuring synchronization to transfer messages reliably.
+  - Managing edge cases like invalid PIDs or interruptions.

+Minitalk offers an opportunity to explore system-level programming concepts while building a deeper understanding of signals and interprocess communication in Unix.
 ## Installation

 Clone this repository: